Marmar9/KompjuterGejm/README.md

 ```

-If running development build  **debug** variable can be set to enable debug symbols
-validation are also expected in val-layers/$arch/ directory
+If running development build validation layer architecture directiories are expected to live in val-layers/ directory

 Finally run